openstack-archive/stx-docs/doc/source/installation_guide/latest/controller_storage.rst

    +----+--------------+-------------+----------------+-------------+--------------+

 ***********************************************
-Provisioning Network Interfaces on Controller-1
+Provisioning network interfaces on controller-1
 ***********************************************

-In order to list out hardware port names, types, pci-addresses that have been discovered:
+In order to list out hardware port names, types, PCI addresses that have been discovered:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-port-list controller-1

-Provision the oam interface for Controller-1:
+Provision the OAM interface for controller-1:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-if-modify -n <oam interface> -c platform --networks oam controller-1 <oam interface>

 ************************************
-Provisioning Storage on Controller-1
+Provisioning storage on controller-1
 ************************************

-Review the available disk space and capacity and obtain the uuid of the physical disk
+Review the available disk space and capacity and obtain the uuid of the physical disk:

 ::